-Constitution protects an individual's right to "keep and bear arms" and further provides that the right to keep and bear arms may not be infringed. - (2) It is the intent of the Legislature to protect Alabama employees, including law enforcement officers, from being directed, through federal executive orders, agency orders, statutes, laws, rules, or regulations that violate their oath of office and individual rights affirmed under the

-Second Amendment of the United States Constitution and Section 2 26 of the Constitution of Alabama of 1901.
+Constitution protects an individual's right to "keep and bear arms" and further provides that the right to keep and bear arms may not be infringed. - (2) It is the intent of the Legislature to protect Alabama employees, including law enforcement officers, from being directed, through federal executive orders, agency orders, statutes, laws, rules, or regulations that violate their oath of office and individual rights affirmed under the Second Amendment of the United States Constitution and Section 26 of the Constitution of Alabama of 1901.

-- (3) Pursuant to and in furtherance of the principles of federalism enshrined in the United States Constitution, the federal government may not commandeer this state's officers, agents, or employees to participate in the enforcement or facilitation of any federal program not expressly required by the United States Constitution. - (4) The right to be free from the commandeering hand of the federal government has been most notably recognized by the United States Supreme Court in Printz v.
-United States, 521 U.S. 898 (1997), when the Court held: "The Federal Government may neither issue directives requiring the States to address particular problems, nor command the States' officers, or those of their political subdivisions, to administer or enforce a federal regulatory program." - (5) The anti-commandeering principles recognized by the U.S. Supreme Court in Printz are predicated upon the advice of James Madison, who, in The Federalist No. 46, argued for a "refusal to cooperate with officers of the Union" when faced with unconstitutional federal measures or constitutional, but unpopular, federal measures. - (b) (1) Notwithstanding any provision of law to the contrary, no public funds of this state or any political subdivision of this state may be allocated for the implementation, regulation, or enforcement of any executive order or directive issued by the President of the United

-States, or of any act of the United States Congress, that becomes effective after January 1, 2021, that regulates the ownership, use, or possession of firearms, ammunition, or firearm accessories.
+(3) Pursuant to and in furtherance of the principles of federalism enshrined in the United States Constitution, the federal government may not commandeer this state's officers, agents, or employees to participate in the enforcement or facilitation of any federal program not expressly required by the United States Constitution.

+- (4) The right to be free from the commandeering hand of the federal government has been most notably recognized by the United States Supreme Court in Printz v.
+United States, 521 U.S. 898 (1997), when the Court held: "The Federal Government may neither issue directives requiring the States to address particular problems, nor command the States' officers, or those of their political subdivisions, to administer or enforce a federal regulatory program." - (5) The anti-commandeering principles recognized by the U.S. Supreme Court in Printz are predicated upon the advice of James Madison, who, in The Federalist No. 46, argued for a "refusal to cooperate with officers of the Union" when faced with unconstitutional federal measures or constitutional, but unpopular, federal measures. - (b) (1) Notwithstanding any provision of law to the contrary, no public funds of this state or any political subdivision of this state nor any property of this state or any political subdivision of this state may be allocated for the implementation, regulation, or enforcement of any executive order or directive issued by the President of the United States, or of any act of the United States Congress, that becomes effective after January 1, 2022, that regulates the ownership, use, or possession of firearms, ammunition, or firearm accessories.
-- (2) Notwithstanding any provision of law to the contrary, no property of this state, or any political subdivision of this state, shall be allocated for the implementation, regulation, or enforcement of any executive order or directive issued by the President of the United States, or any act of the United States Congress, that becomes effective after January 1, 2021, that regulates the ownership, use, or possession of firearms, ammunition, or firearm accessories. - (3) Notwithstanding any provision of law to the contrary, no appointed or elected official, officer, employee, or agent of the state, or any political subdivision of the state, when acting in an official capacity, shall implement, administer, or enforce an executive order or directive issued by the President of the United States, or any act of the United States Congress, that becomes effective after January 1, 2021, that regulates the ownership, use, or possession of firearms, ammunition, or firearm accessories. - (c) (1) Any appointed or elected official, officer, employee, or agent of the state, or any political subdivision of the state, who knowingly violates this section, on a first violation, shall be guilty of a Class C misdemeanor and shall be fined not less than five hundred dollars (\$500) or more than five thousand dollars (\$5,000).

-(2) An appointed or elected official, officer, employee, or agent of the state, or any political subdivision of the state, who knowingly violates this section, on a second or subsequent violation, shall be guilty of a Class B misdemeanor and shall be fined not less than one thousand dollars (\$1,000) or more than seven thousand dollars (\$7,000).
+- (2) Notwithstanding any provision of law to the contrary, no appointed or elected official, officer, employee, or agent of the state, or any political subdivision of the state, when acting in an official capacity, shall implement, administer, or enforce an executive order or directive issued by the President of the United States, or any act of the United States Congress, that becomes effective after January 1, 2022, that regulates the ownership, use, or possession of firearms, ammunition, or firearm accessories. - (c) (1) Any appointed or elected official, officer, employee, or agent of the state, or any political subdivision of the state, who knowingly violates this section, on a first violation, shall be guilty of a Class C misdemeanor and shall be fined not less than five hundred dollars (\$500) or more than five thousand dollars (\$5,000). - (2) An appointed or elected official, officer, employee, or agent of the state, or any political subdivision of the state, who knowingly violates this section, on a second or subsequent violation, shall be guilty of a Class B misdemeanor and shall be fined not less than one thousand dollars (\$1,000) or more than seven thousand dollars (\$7,000).